-- 100: Normal; no complaints; no evidence of disease - 90: Able to carry on normal activity; minor signs or symptoms of disease - 80: Normal activity with effort; some signs or symptoms of disease - 70: Cares for self; unable to carry on normal activity or to do active work - 60: Requires occasional assistance, but is able to care for most of their personal needs - 50: Requires considerable assistance and frequent medical care - 40: Disabled; requires special care and assistance - 30: Severely disabled; hospital admission is indicated although death not imminent - 20: Very sick; hospital admission necessary; active supportive treatment necessary - 10: Moribund; fatal processes progressing rapidly - 0: Dead tion.
-Dr. Ubeda, however, testified that he disagreed with the nurses' classification, and Dr. Currier explained that certain forms of delirium are often mistaken as cooperativeness in a patient.
-Further, a nurse's observation that a patient is alert does not equate to a legal finding that the patient possesses testamentary capacity We find that the trial court correctly determined that Mrs. Manucy was suffering from an insane delusion regarding Roberts and that she executed her 2005 will based on this delusion [Ref.
+- 100: Normal; no complaints; no evidence of disease - Able to carry on normal activity; minor signs or symptoms of disease - 80: Normal activity with effort; some signs or symptoms of disease - 70: Cares for self; unable to carry on normal activity or to do active work - 60: Requires occasional assistance, but is able to care for most of their personal needs - 50: Requires considerable assistance and frequent medical care - 40: Disabled; requires special care and assistance - 30: Severely disabled; hospital admission is indicated although death not imminent - 20: Very sick; hospital admission necessary; active supportive treatment necessary - 10: Moribund; fatal processes progressing rapidly - 0: Dead that she executed her 2005 will based on this delusion [Ref.
 63, p 276].